victorpero/GitHub-Actions-CICD-project/README.md

 # GitHub-Actions-CICD-project
-Short project to understand how to integrate GitHub Actions self-hosted runners with Docker and Kubernetes.
+Short project to understand how to integrate GitHub Actions with self-hosted runners using Docker and Kubernetes.